ocaml/opam/doc/pages/Manual.md

 - <a id="opamfield-dev-repo">`dev-repo: <string>`</a>:
   the URL of the package's source repository, which may be useful for
-  developpers: not to be mistaken with the URL file, which points to the specific packaged version.
+  developers: not to be mistaken with the URL file, which points to the specific packaged version.

 - <a id="opamfield-tags">`tags: [ <string> ... ]`</a>: